rukkylatunde2001/nextwork-cicd-webproject/README.md

 This project is built across 6 parts of the [NextWork DevOps Series](https://nextwork.org):

-- **Part 1 — [Set Up a Web App in the Cloud](https://learn.nextwork.org/projects/aws-devops-vscode):** Launch an EC2 instance, connect with VS Code via Remote SSH, install Java and Maven, and create a Java web application
+- **Part 1 — [Set Up a Web App in the Cloud]** Launch an EC2 instance, connect with VS Code via Remote SSH, install Java and Maven, and create a Java web application
-- **Part 2 — [Connect a GitHub Repo with AWS](https://learn.nextwork.org/projects/aws-devops-github):** Install Git, push the project to GitHub, and set up version control for the pipeline
+- **Part 2 — [Connect a GitHub Repo with AWS]** Install Git, push the project to GitHub, and set up version control for the pipeline
-- **Part 3 — [Store Dependencies in CodeArtifact](https://learn.nextwork.org/projects/aws-devops-codeartifact-updated):** Set up a private Maven repository in CodeArtifact to securely manage Java dependencies instead of pulling from the public internet
+- **Part 3 — [Store Dependencies in CodeArtifact]** Set up a Maven repository in CodeArtifact to securely manage Java dependencies instead of pulling from the public internet
-- **Part 4 — [Package an App with CodeBuild](https://learn.nextwork.org/projects/aws-devops-codebuild-updated):** Write a `buildspec.yml` to automate compiling and packaging the app into a `.war` file
+- **Part 4 — [Package an App with CodeBuild]** Write a `buildspec.yml` to automate compiling and packaging the app into a `.war` file
-- **Part 5 — [Deploy an App with CodeDeploy](https://learn.nextwork.org/projects/aws-devops-codedeploy-updated):** Write `appspec.yml` and deployment scripts to automate installing the app on the EC2 server using Tomcat
+- **Part 5 — [Deploy an App with CodeDeploy]** Write `appspec.yml` and deployment scripts to automate installing the app on the EC2 server using Tomcat
-- **Part 6 — [CI/CD with CodePipeline](https://learn.nextwork.org/projects/aws-devops-codepipeline-updated):** Connect all stages into one automated pipeline triggered by every GitHub push
+- **Part 6 — [CI/CD with CodePipeline]** Connect all stages into one automated pipeline triggered by every GitHub push

 ---